Antonako1/ATRC/ATRCGui/README.md

 1. Download dependencies
 2. Create a "libs" directory inside the project root
-3. Unzip and paste ATRC-2.4_x into libs.
+3. Unzip and paste ATRC-3.0_x into libs.
 Rename into "ATRC"
-4. Unzip and paste the ImGUI source code and paste it into libs.
-Rename it into "imgui"
+4. Copy Nuklear.h into libs: "nuklear/include/Nuklear/Nuklear.h"
 5. Unzip and paste GLFW into libs.
 Rename into "glfw".
 Choose your preferred binary directory and rename it into "lib"
 6. Unzip and paste SDL into libs.
 Rename it into sdl.
 7. Build with CMake